CoinLedger Review 2026

 Where mistakes are more likely:

-My verification process: After generating a report with CoinLedger, I spot-check 10-15 transactions manually, focusing on the largest trades and any DeFi interactions.
-If those match my expectations, I have reasonable confidence in the rest.
-This takes about 30 minutes but catches the errors that matter most financially.
+Verification approach: After generating a report with CoinLedger, spot-checking 10-15 transactions manually - focusing on the largest trades and any DeFi interactions - is a sound practice.
+If those match expectations, there is reasonable confidence in the rest.
+This typically takes about 30 minutes but catches the errors that matter most financially.

 An important consideration: tax tools are only as accurate as the data they receive.
 If you have gaps in your import data (transactions on defunct exchanges, missing wallet addresses, P2P trades with no records), the tool cannot calculate correct cost basis for those assets.
 Garbage in, garbage out applies here.